 The energy price cap is one of Ofgem’s most well-known initiatives.
 Introduced to limit the maximum price that energy companies can charge consumers, the price cap is designed to keep energy bills manageable and prevent excessive charges.
 It benefits millions of households across the UK, particularly those on default or standard variable tariffs, who are often subject to higher rates.

-The price cap is reviewed regularly to reflect changes in the energy market, such as fluctuations in wholesale energy prices.
+The price cap is analyzed regularly to reflect changes in the energy market, such as fluctuations in wholesale energy prices.
 This ensures that the cap remains fair and continues to protect consumers from sudden spikes in their energy bills.

 Environmental and Government Schemes